Financing Your Studies

 If you've already had some experience of living independently, you'll probably have a good idea of what your living costs are.
 If you're not sure, visit the UCAS website for more information on how to plan your budget.

-Our Student Money Advice Team is also on hand to offer free, confidential and impartial advice on funding, budgeting and debt to ensure you have access to the information you need.
+Our Student Money Team is also on hand to offer free, confidential and impartial advice on funding, budgeting and debt to ensure you have access to the information you need.

 You can also download our guide to Student Finance.